chrisvoo/mm/filemanager/README.md

 ```

 ### Issues
-* Docker context: the watching utility does not work for DELETE events,
+* Docker context: the watching utility does not work for DELETE events.

 ## TODO

 - [ ] DB Schema has been updated, reflect the changes in the models/tests
+- [ ] {album=Length superior to 100}.
+Take the last part of the absolute part if the metadata are empty.
+If they're
+not empty, truncate the string to 100.
+- [ ] duration sometimes is invalid.
+Evaluating a java eyeD3 mapper

 ## Resources